Search

 There are a few disadvantages to consider when using eSIMs.
 One of the main disadvantages is the limited availability and support for eSIMs.
 Not all smartphones and network providers currently support eSIM technology.

 Unfortunately, since the iPhone 11 only allowed one active eSIM at a time, this was not possible.
 So, we had to switch between the eSIMs by enabling/disabling them.
-Note: Newer phones allow for two or more simultaneously active eSIMs.
+Note: Newer phones support two or more eSIMs active simultaneously.

 Overall, the choice between eSIMs and physical SIM cards depends on your preferences, travel needs, and budget.

-But in general, the advantages of traveling with an eSIM far outweigh those of regular SIM Cards.
+But in general, the advantages of traveling with an eSIM far outweigh those of regular SIM Cards, and if your phone supports eSIM, it’s likely the better option.

 Activating an eSIM before traveling to a new country is quick and easy.